laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

     debug=0x100
     keepsyms=1
 - Additional patches are required for iMessage and Facetime activation
+- Rebuild kext cache for touchscreen activation
+- Install Karabiner-Elements.app to activate Alps touchpad that is disabled after touchscreen activation
+- Install ALCPlugFix-ALC225.dmg for prevent headphone issue
 - HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more resources
 - It is recommended that you do a new ACPI patch on your system
-- Rebuild kext cache for touchscreen activation
-- Install Karabiner-Elements.app to activate Alps touchpad that is disabled after touchscreen activation

 ***Intel® Core™ i5-8350U Processor***
 - CPUFriendDataProvider.kext has been modified to manage the operation of the 'Intel® Core ™ i5-8350U Processor'